catalyst-cooperative/pudl-archiver/README.md

 ## Development

 We only have one development specific tool, which is the Zenodo Postman collection in `/devtools`.
+This tool is used for testing and prototyping Zenodo API calls, it is not needed to use the archiver tool itself.

 To use it: